How to Choose Outdoor Work Clothes for Your Team

 3. What Will My Team Wear?

 In 2018/2019, there has been 147 workplace fatalities and 555,000 non-fatal injuries, and in most cases workers were not wearing the right PPE or any.
 You would think that workers would wear gear that protects them.
 However, the truth is on site and when stuck in jobs, many workers do not consider wearing protection if the equipment hinders what they are doing.
-How many times have you driven by or walked by outdoor work sites, and the employees are not wearing their PPE properly?
+How many times have you driven by or walked by outdoor work sites, and the employees are not using their PPE properly?

 When buying workwear for your outdoor teams, consider their thermal comfort and what they will wear.
 There is no point in buying one hundred heavyweight cotton polos, for example, if your workers will not wear them.
 It is a balance.
 If your worker has an accident and you provide the right PPE, then the responsibility is on their choice not to wear the provided PPE.